MicrosoftDocs/azure-dev-docs/articles/java/identity-new/enable-java-jboss-eap-webapp-authn-authz.md

 ## Contents

-### Chapter 1: Enable your web application to sign in users
+### Chapter 1: Enable your Java Jboss EAP web application to sign in users

 |               |               |
 |---------------|---------------|